rux616/starfield-ship-vendor-framework/support/docs/README.md

 License
 =======
-- All code files are copyright 2024 Dan Cassidy, and are licensed under the [GPL v3.0 or later](https://www.gnu.org/licenses/gpl-3.0.en.html).
-The sole exceptions to this are the "ShipVendorScript.psc" and "OutpostShipbuilderMenuActivator.psc" files, as they are built upon the base that BGS provided and so are covered by their licenses.
+- All code files are copyright Dan Cassidy (see individual files for exact years), and are licensed under the [GPL v3.0 or later](https://www.gnu.org/licenses/gpl-3.0.en.html).
+The sole exceptions to this are the "OutpostShipbuilderMenuActivator", "ShipBuilderMenuActivator", "ShipVendorInfoScript", and "ShipVendorScript" files, as they are built upon the base that BGS provided and so are covered by their licenses.
-- All non-code files are copyright 2024 Dan Cassidy, and are licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+- All non-code files are copyright 2024, 2025 Dan Cassidy, and are licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.

 ([TOC](#table-of-contents))